Makio64/vue-tiny-router/README.md

 - `yarn install vue-tiny-router`

 ### Use me! 🚀

+Install me in your app, usually in `main.js`
 ``` js
 import App from '@/App.vue'
 import { TinyRouterInstall } from 'vue-tiny-router'